AzmiHaider92/AzmiHaider92.github.io/index.md

 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 270px;" src="/profile.jpg" alt="Azmi A. Haider" width="19%" />

-**PhD researcher** at the University of Haifa, advised by [Dr. Dan Rosenbaum](https://danrsm.github.io/), working on computer vision and generative modeling with a focus on fast probabilistic inference and guided generation with token-based neural representations (expected graduation: August, 2026).
-Research includes controllable generative processes across modalities, including 3D scene understanding and view synthesis <a href="/PhD_Thesis.pdf">[thesis]</a>.
+**PhD candidate** at the University of Haifa, advised by [Dr. Dan Rosenbaum](https://danrsm.github.io/), working at the intersection of computer vision, generative modeling, and neural representations.
+My research focuses on learning compact representations of continuous signals and developing efficient methods for reconstruction and probabilistic inference from sparse or incomplete observations (expected graduation: November 2026).
+My work spans token-based neural fields, diffusion and flow-based generative models, and applications including 3D scene reconstruction, novel-view synthesis, physical fields, and image modeling <a href="/PhD_Thesis.pdf">[thesis]</a>.

-Before my PhD, I completed an M.Sc. <a href="/MSC_Dissertation___Forgery_Detection_in_Depth_Images.pdf">[thesis]</a> in computer science at the University of Haifa and a B.Sc. in electrical engineering at the Technion.
-During my B.Sc. and M.Sc., I worked at Intel Corporation as an intern in various computer vision and deep learning positions.
+Before my PhD, I completed an M.Sc. in Computer Science at the University of Haifa <a href="/MSC_Dissertation___Forgery_Detection_in_Depth_Images.pdf">[thesis]</a> and a B.Sc. in Electrical Engineering at the Technion.
+During my B.Sc. and M.Sc., I worked at Intel Corporation in several computer vision and deep learning roles.

 [Publications](https://scholar.google.com/citations?user=RyPu18oAAAAJ&hl=en)  &nbsp;&nbsp;&nbsp; [Contact](#contact) &nbsp;&nbsp;&nbsp; <a href="/Azmi_A_Haider_CV.pdf">CV</a>